Assembly Syntax

 Offsets

-The PCREL16 and OFF20 values are special cases of immediates.
+The PCREL16 and OFF15 values are special cases of immediates.
 PCREL16 is identical to a SIMM16 relocation, except that it defaults to resolving the specified symbol using a pc-relative relocation.

-OFF20 is a 20-bit immediate that resolves a 22-bit pc-relative relocation or a 22-bit signed integer offset, and discards the lower two bits to encode the instruction.
+OFF15 is a 15-bit immediate that resolves a 17-bit pc-relative relocation or a 17-bit signed integer offset, and discards the lower two bits to encode the instruction.
 It has two constraints, in addition to the constraints that would apply to a 22-bit signed immediate:

 • Absolute Expressions must be divisible by 4, and